pubnub/pubnub-api/objective-c/README.md

-# PubNub 3.4
+# PubNub 3.4 for iOS (iPhone and iPad)
 ---

-PubNub is an iOS ARC support Objective-C library wrapper for the Pubnub realtime messaging service [PubNub.com](http://www.pubnub.com/).
+PubNub 3.4 for iOS provides iOS ARC support in Objective-C for the PubNub real-time messaging network [PubNub.com](http://www.pubnub.com/).
-PubNub client uses sockets to communicate with remote server.
-Each request on server is asynchronous and handled by callback blocks (also blocks from observation centre), delegate methods and notifications.
+All requests made by the client are asynchronous, and handled by callback blocks (also blocks from observation centre), delegate methods and notifications.
-Detailed information on method/constant/notification can be found in corresponding header file.
+Detailed information on methods, constants, and notifications can be found in the corresponding header files.

 ## Adding PubNub in your project

-1. Add JSONKit supported files in your project (they are stored in pubnub/libs/JSONKit)
+1. Add the JSONKit suppor files to your project (pubnub/libs/JSONKit)
-2. Add PubNub library folder (whole folder) in your project (library folder is stored in pubnub/libs)
+2. Add the PubNub library folder to your project (pubnub/libs)
-3. Add PNImports in your project precompile header (.pch)
+3. Add PNImports to your project precompile header (.pch)

         #import "PNImports.h"

-4. Thats it, now you can start using PubNub library with your application.
+***Its just that easy to start using PubNub real-time within your application!***

 ## Client configuration

-PubNub client can be used right __"out-of-box"__ to check features right away without any additional settings.
-Before you will go production you will have to update default settings.
+You can test-drive the PubNub client out-of-the-box without additional configuration changes.
+As you get a feel for it, you can fine tune it's behaviour by tweaking the available settings.

-Client is configured with instance of [__PNConfiguration__](3.4/pubnub/libs/PubNub/Data/PNConfiguration.h) class.
-All default configuration is stored in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) under appropriate keys.
+The client is configured via an instance of the [__PNConfiguration__](3.4/pubnub/libs/PubNub/Data/PNConfiguration.h) class.
+All default configuration data is stored in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) under appropriate keys.

-Data from [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) is used when some of configuration value wasn't configured during initialisation.
+Data from [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) override any settings not explicitly set during initialisation.

 You can use few class methods to intialise and update instance properties:

 1. Retrieve reference on default client configuration (all values taken from [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

        + (PNConfiguration *)defaultConfiguration;

-2. Retrieve reference on configuration instance created with provided set of methods:
+2. Retrieve the reference on the configuration instance via these methods:

        + (PNConfiguration *)configurationWithPublishKey:(NSString *)publishKey
                                            subscribeKey:(NSString *)subscribeKey